amp-nova/amp-rsa-automation/README.md

 TODO: Update references to Amplience Github (https://github.com/amplience/amp-rsa-core) -->

-The files in this project will configure a working demonstration environment with sample schemas, content types, content, slots, partials, extensions and
+The files in this project will configure a working demonstration environment with sample schemas, content types, content, slots, partials, extensions and...

+TABLE OF CONTENTS

+- Process for Import / Export

 ## Media Dependencies
 This automation is dependant on related media in the Amplience DAM (Content Hub).